Pio-code/g6-2025-website/docs/_pages/model.markdown

 ### MESS Mask Integration

 Finally, we integrate the MESS (Multivariate Environmental Similarity Surface) mask to exclude from predictions areas that are ecologically too dissimilar from the training dataset.
 This additional environmental filter allows us to obtain even more robust models by applying two levels of filtering habitat and environmental analogy to our projections.
+Given the computational cost, and therefore the time required—for this final step, this mask was applied only to those species whose results appeared to be ecologically questionable.